All Episodes

 dimmer has to say LED compatible.
 Then they'll made up

-just fine and you'll get everything you want out of it.
+just fine and you'll get everything you.

 Otherwise you're gonna get like a disco strobe effect happening